AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 We first see a byte with a leading prefix of `110`, signaling that we expect to parse a three-byte code point...
 Or so we think.
 But for all we know, it could be a misplaced continuation byte that just so happens to start with `110` because that's how it was encoded.
 This means we can't even reliably skip ahead to any given byte because there's no guarantee that we're going to be looking at leading bytes.

-The fact that continuation bytes have no unique prefix also means that we can't index into a string by an integer offset—as many programming languages allow you to do—and figure out where we are within a given code point.
-For example, if we randomly index into the input and the byte we are looking at happens to start with `110`, is that a continuation byte that just so happens to start with `110` by pure coincidence, or is that a reserved `110` that identifies a leading byte?
+The fact that continuation bytes have no unique prefix also means that we can't index into a string by an integer offset—as many programming languages allow you to do—and figure out if a byte that we're looking at is the start, middle, or end of a code point.
+For example, if we randomly index into a string and the byte at that location happens to start with `110`, is that a continuation byte that just so happens to start with `110` by pure coincidence, or is that a reserved `110` that identifies a leading byte?
 Once again, we don't know!

 For these reasons, UTF-8 reserves prefixes not only for leading bytes but also for continuation bytes to disambiguate them from each other.
 All continuation bytes are prefixed with `10`, meaning all leading bytes now need an extra `1` for uniqueness: